 The Big C. Very few people in this world would say they have minimal connection to that horrible disease.
 Everyone has a cancer story within their immediate circle.
 There are so many types and so many different kinds of people with all kinds of different backgrounds that end up with cancer.
 The weak, the strong, and the average all end up with cancer fairly equally.
 Everyone of every race has similar odds to end up on chemo.

 Do you care to guess who does better in responding to cancer than others?
-People who had a cancer or critical illness plan.
+People who had cancer or critical illness plan.
 No question about it.
-Both in terms of survival rate as well as financial health, I’ve seen families utterly devastated, losing multimillion dollar businesses, and I’ve seen low to middle income families come out decently, considering the disaster they just had to take on, all because they had a cancer plan.
+Both in terms of survival rate as well as financial health, I’ve seen families utterly devastated, losing multimillion-dollar businesses, and I’ve seen low to middle-income families come out decently, considering the disaster they just had to take on, all because they had a cancer plan.

 Cancer is unfortunately likely to hit you or someone in your immediate circle, and chances are it already has.
 Depending on what data, any one person on earth has between a 1-in-4 and 1-in-3 chance of getting some type of cancer in their lifetime.
 It seems silly to roll the dice on something so serious, but many do it every day.

 Most everyone talks about the cost of cancer.
 It’s not cheap, and it’s not because the doctors are all out to make a buck.
 Cancer is just such a complicated disease that takes an incredible amount of manpower, brainpower, and technology to fight such a Pandora’s Box of possibilities.